-Think milk paint is only for furniture refinishing and other crafty projects?
+Think milk paint is only for furniture refinishing and other crafty DIY projects?
 Think again!
-Milk paint is also an excellent way to add color to concrete surfaces.
-Bring a brand new hue to your basement floor, dress up your garage, or turn your back patio into a retreat that’s the envy of all your neighbors.
-With Real Milk Paint’s range of colors at your disposal, there’s always an exciting transformation within reach.
+Although epoxy paint is often recommended as a concrete paint, milk paint is also an excellent – and safe – way to add color to concrete surfaces.
+Bring a brand new hue to your basement floor, garage floor, or turn your back patio into a retreat that’s the envy of all your neighbors.
+With Real Milk Paint’s range of colors at your disposal, there’s always an exciting home improvement transformation within reach.

 Because milk paint is environmentally friendly and free from toxic off-gassing, it’s a safe way to add color throughout your home.
 Rather than investing in a costly remodel of your kitchen, paint your concrete countertops without worrying about food contamination.